Jon Pelle

 Jon Pelle (born March 29, 1986) is a retired American professional ice hockey player.

-After four seasons in Harvard University, Pelle signed with the Frederikshavn White Hawks in Denmark in 2008, but was released after playing just twenty games.
-He finished the 2008-09 season with the Central Hockey League's Rapid City Rush and re-signed with the team for the 2009-10 season.
+After four seasons in Harvard University, Pelle signed with the Frederikshavn White Hawks in Denmark in 2008 and finished that season with the Central Hockey League's Rapid City Rush, re-signing with them for the 2009-10 season.
 He then moved to the United Kingdom in 2010 with the Cardiff Devils and in 2011 he signed with the Belfast Giants.